tranquyetdev/docker-101/ubuntu/README.md

 # Ubuntu

-This is my Ubuntu PC, with a pre-configured environment for software development.
+This is my Ubuntu PC for testing.
 It includes essential tools, packages, and Python libraries to get started quickly.
-So I can easily set up my development environment on any machine, without the need to install everything from scratch.

 ## Packages